SandiVant/Assignment-01/README.md

 # Lets Begin

--Acomputer is a clock with benefits.
+-A computer is a clock with benefits.
 -Code hops from box to box looking for instruction.
 -Code is the art.